tubearchivist/docs/mkdocs/docs/faq.md

 ## Am I getting blocked/throttled?

-Heavy users of this project can run into the danger of getting blocked / throttled or soft banned from YouTube.
+Any users of this project can run into the danger of getting blocked / throttled or soft banned from YouTube.
 Symptoms might not be obvious and the error messages cryptic.
 Users have reported messages and behavior like:

 - `Sign in to confirm you’re not a bot.
 This helps protect our community.`
 - `Playlists that require authentication may not extract correctly without a successful webpage download` but you aren't downloading a private playlist, a sign that YouTube is blocking your requests behind authentication.